 Another issue affecting my credit score is the age of my credit.
 A few years ago, I thought it was smart to close old cards to keep my score high, but I was wrong!
 The length of my credit history is short because I closed my oldest cards.
-There’s a “Moneytip” on the page that reminds you not to close old accounts too!
+There’s a “Moneytip” on the page reminding you not to close old accounts too.

 One of the ways Moneytips makes money and can offer free information to you is because they earn commissions if you choose credit cards they suggest to you.
 This doesn’t bother me at all because the cards suggested were appropriate for me, and it showed how they could save me money.

 I can decide whether or not to look at the actual credit card offers.
 I appreciate all of the information I am being provided for free on Moneytips, and if I did decide to get another credit card, I would be happy to use their links.

 On the ID Protector page, Moneytips explains the basic level of identity protection offered for using their free service.
 This includes credit monitoring and alerts plus other coverage including identity theft and fraud insurance.

 In the near future, you’ll also be given the option to upgrade to a more comprehensive identity protection package.
 This page also includes guides and information to help you protect your identity.

 If you are interested in refinancing your home, the Mortgage Planner page assesses your current situation and suggests lenders to consider using for a refinance.
 If your credit score isn’t excellent, they also recommend things you can do to improve it before you attempt a refinance.

 As is consistent with the other pages, there are also guides and more information at the bottom of the page to help you learn more about topics such as the home appraisal process and closing your home loan.